CERT-Polska/mwdblib/README.md

 ## Using mwdblib with own MWDB Core instance

-Default API endpoint that is used by mwdblib is `https://mwdb.cert.pl/api/` service (CERT.pl MWDB instance), but mwdblib is enabled to work with self-hosted instances as well.
+Default API endpoint that is used by mwdblib is `https://mwdb.cert.pl/api/` service (CERT.pl MWDB instance), but mwdblib is able to work with self-hosted instances as well.

 You can pass alternative MWDB endpoint via `api_url` parameter